thecloudsphere/documentation/docs/getting-started.md

 tcsctl validate template hello-world.yaml
 Template hello-world.yaml is valid.
 ```

-This example uses a ``clouds.yaml`` file, which is located in the same directory
-as the ``hello-world.yaml`` file.
-The content of this file depends very much on the
-OpenStack environment used.
-Refer to the documentation of the operator of the
-OpenStack environment accordingly.

 Import the template ``terraform-hello-world`` defined in the previously created
 ``hello-world.yaml`` file.